 Price Action in Practice

-Furthermore, both traders may be accurately predicting the future course of the stock’s price based on current price action, but be using alternative perspective to interpret and analyze the data.
+Furthermore, both traders may be accurately predicting the future course of the stock’s price based on how it’s trading, but be using alternative perspective to interpret and analyze the data.

-There are many different ways to approach the analysis of any price action, and successful trading involves finding an approach that works consistently for you.
+There are many different ways to approach the analysis of a stocks price, and successful trading involves finding an approach that works consistently for you.

 Price action is the essential ingredient to all active trading strategies, which rely on the belief that there are identifiable reasons for the movement of a stock’s price that can be used to make successful and reliable predictions about future price changes.